 improve or perfect their fluency in Italian.

-September La Voce della Dante is now
+October La Voce della Dante is now available.

-The first La Voce della Dante of the 2018-2019 DAS calendar year is here!!!
 Just click here and La Voce will pop up in your browser.
 There's lots of good articles to read including:

 - coming events,